 DCC 210 Human Heritage 1 (A).
-DCC 210 Human Heritage and Experience I (A).
 Introduces students to the humanities by investigating early world civilizations.
-Explores the shared human experience through literature, art and theater, while also focusing on key cultural commonalities and differences.
+Explores shared human experience through literature, art and theater, while also focusing on key cultural commonalities and differences.
 Encourages a deeper appreciation of values, meaning and purpose underlying the human condition by means of discussion, formal and informal written assignments, and participation in theatrical performances.
 3 Cr.
 Fall.
 3 Cr.
 Fall.

 DCC 215 Society & Culture (A).
 Provides general exposure to the social sciences through an interdisciplinary study of history, political science, economics, and sociology.
-Specifically examines how societies interact, influence, or collide with one another within the larger global context of modernization.
+Specifically examines how societies interact, influence, or collide with one another within a larger global context.
 Introduces students to their first collaborative symposium, while focusing on scholarly research, writing, and presentation skills.
 3 Cr.
 Fall.
 3 Cr.

 DCC 225 Professional Development Seminar I (A,Y).
 Prerequisite: DCC 100.
 In collaboration with Delta mentors and peers, students, identify, research, and present current issues facing their home communities, while refining personal communication and public speaking skills.
 Requires students to complete the necessary steps for their first Integrative Learning Experience (DCC 235) contract by engaging in resume development, networking, and interviewing techniques.
 2Cr.
 Spring.
 2 Cr.

 DCC 235 Experiencial Learning Practicum I (A).
-Prerequisite DCC 225.
+Prerequisite DCC 245.
 Requires students to complete a volunteer, work or internship experience related to career exploration of academic major.
-After receiving mentor approval for final placements, students complete a minimum of 120 clock- hours at the site, and fulfill the assignments and evaluations contained in their contracts by electronic mail or post.
+After receiving mentor approval for final placements, students complete a minimum of 90 clock-hours at the site, and fulfill the assignments and evaluations contained in their contracts by electronic mail or post.
 2 Cr.
 Every semester.
 2 Cr.

 DCC 245 Professional Development Seminar 1 (A,Y).
 Prepares students to identify, research, and present on a selected topic, while refining personal communication and public speaking skills.
-Prepares students to complete Delta College experiential learning requirements.
+Prepares students to complete the Delta Experiential Learning Requirements.
 Engages students in resume development, cover letters, networking, and interviewing techniques.
+3 Cr.
+Spring.
 3 Cr.